tonyfischetti/qstats/README.md

 # qstats

-Quick and dirty statistics for the UNIX pipeline
+Quick and dirty statistics for the Unix pipeline

 ### Introduction

-I'm a big fan of using UNIX tools in my data analysis workflow.
+I'm a big fan of using Unix tools in my data analysis workflow.
 The only thing I seemed to be missing were a few simple tools for computing descriptive statistics from the command-line.
 A found myself redirecting output to a file and then starting R just to retrieve simple summary stats.
-So, I started this project to make a small command-line executable to include in a UNIX shell pipeline to help me and any other data analysts out!
+So, I started this project to make a small command-line executable to include in a Unix shell pipeline to help me and any other data analysts out!

 ### Example usage